VP and General Manager - Space Systems Payload and Ground Division

 Butow graduated from San Jose State University with a B.A. in Physics & Astronomy and earned a M.S. in Management with specialization in Air and Space Strategic Studies from the University of Maryland.
 He has also completed executive courses at Harvard’s John F. Kennedy School of Government, and was a member of the National Leadership Preparedness Initiative (NPLI) Cohort 16.
 Butow is a lifetime member of the Honor Society of Phi Kappa Phi for academic achievement.

 Elara NovaKimberly Crider (Maj.
-Gen. Retired), Managing Director: AI Innovation for National Security & Defense, Elara Nova
+Gen. Retired), Founding Partner, Elara Nova

 Kim Crider is a Founding Partner of Elara Nova.
 She brings more than 35 years of experience managing multibillion-dollar global operations and technology programs in space, aerospace, cybersecurity, IT, data, and AI.